Brian Whitney, therapist. A middle-aged man with gray hair and blue eyes wearing a white dress shirt against a light-colored plain background.

 • 2025–2026: Additional training focused on mature clients.
 Ongoing peer consultation with clinicians I respect, to make sure we are on the right path.

-I keep my caseload intentionally sized so I can respond thoughtfully and do the work with care, and reflection between sessions
+I keep my caseload intentionally sized so I can respond thoughtfully and do the work with care, with time enough for reflection between sessions, and so you get in fast.

 A note on “Good Enough”

 I named the practice “Good Enough” because therapy is not about perfection.
-It’s about showing up—honoring the part of you that wants things to be better—and building change that holds in real life.
+It’s about showing up—honoring the part of you that wants things to be better—and building change that translates into real life.

 No social media.
-No “likes.”
-Just therapy that is grounded, well-trained, and supported by ongoing consultation.
+No “likes”, no reviews, just therapy that is grounded, well-trained, and supported by ongoing consultation.
+Tbh, many things I hate about on-line life, some not good for anyone, but many are just life in 2026.

 Next step